 It has been a household problem for many centuries.
 One not many of us have given too much thought since the invention of electricity.
 Today it might be categorized as a candle safety regulation.
 It is the issue of extinguishing candles; how to safely put out a candle.

 Candles are used in homes and at events today.
 What are our options?
 And more importantly, which is the safest?
 We can blow out the candle, use baking soda and vinegar, utilize a candle snuffer, or spit on your fingers and dowse the flame—ouch.

-According to the National Fire Protection Association, from the years of 2009–2013, volunteer and paid fireman responded almost 9,300 house fires ignited by candle use each year.
-Every year, the fires created an average of 86 civilian deaths, 827 fire-related injuries, and left $374 million in property damage.
+According to the National Fire Protection Association, from the years of 2009–2013, volunteer and paid firemen responded to almost 9,300 house fires ignited by candle use each year.
+Every year, the fires created an average of 86 civilian deaths, 827 fire-related injuries and left $374 million in property damage.
 It is said that there are 25 candle-related fires per day.
 That is why properly extinguishing candles is so important.

 Blow the Candles Out

-In the Wiccan realm, the blowing out of the candle flame is said to the scatter energy and therefore, reduce the outcome of the prayer or spell.
+In the Wiccan realm, the blowing out of the candle flame is said to scatter energy and therefore reduce the outcome of the prayer or spell.
 So this is not recommended.

 A Demonstration of Vinegar and Baking Soda Extinguishing Candles

-This Video Demonstrates How a to Use a Candle Snuffer
+This Video Demonstrates How to Use a Candle Snuffer

 Putting Out a Flame With Your Fingers